KieranMueller/v2-redis-springboot-api/README.md

     -   the data has been altered (PUT, POST, DELETE) since the cache was last accessed or 'hit'
     -   the time to live expired (60 mins)
 - take note of response time between cache misses and cache hits
+- take note of logger - logging calls to DB
 - run multiple instances of application simultaneously and send requests to see cache in action across the board

 # TODO